• Background Image

 Here’s how we address fear-based skepticism about iboga treatment:

 “Skepticism is often based on fear.
 Fear of the unknown.
 We provide tools and information to help clients get over their fears.
 By the time we have helped the client understand their pending ‘initiation’, skepticism is a faded memory.
-We have never treated anyone that was a skeptic by the time they entered the doors of Iboga Tree Healing House.
-We have several testimonials online to vouch for the effectiveness of our programme.
-Iboga is one of many tools we use to help people move forward in their lives, to help them discover the deep-rooted issues that trigger their addictions, their self limiting beliefs, and help remove those blockages to open up the door to the ‘good life’.”
+We have never treated anyone who was a skeptic by the time they entered the doors of Iboga Tree Healing House.
+We have several testimonials online to vouch for the effectiveness of our program.
+Iboga is one of many tools we use to help people move forward in their lives, to help them discover the deep-rooted issues that trigger their addictions, and their self-limiting beliefs, and help remove those blockages to open up the door to the ‘good life’.”

 5) The Holistic Way